2BSDE with uncertain horizon and application to stochastic control in erratic environments: Existence, uniqueness and comparison

-\begin{theorem}[Comparison] Let $(Y,Z,U, (K^{\mathbb P})_{\mathbb P\in \mathcal P_0},(M^{\mathbb P})_{\mathbb P\in \mathcal P_0})) $ and $(\tilde Y,\tilde Z,\tilde U, (\tilde K^{\mathbb P})_{\mathbb P\in \mathcal P_0},(\tilde M^{\mathbb P})_{\mathbb P\in \mathcal P_0})) $ be solutions to the 2BSDE \eqref{2bsde:eq} with respective terminal conditions $\xi$ and $\tilde \xi$ and generators $F^{\mathbb P}$ and $\widetilde{F^{\mathbb P}}$.
-Assume that $\xi^b\geq \tilde \xi^b$,\; $\xi^{a}=\tilde{\xi}^{a}$ and $F^{\mathbb P,b}_t(y,z,u-y)\geq \widetilde{F^{\mathbb P,b}_t}(y,z,u-y) $,\; $\mathbb P-a.s.$ for any $\mathbb P\in \mathcal P_0$.
-Then, $Y_t\geq \tilde{Y_t},\; \mathbb P-a.s.,\; \forall \mathbb P\in \mathcal P_0.$ \end{theorem}
+\begin{theorem}[Comparison] Let $(Y,Z,U, (K^{\mathbb P})_{\p\in \mathcal P_0},(M^{\mathbb P})_{\mathbb P\in \mathcal P_0})\addd{}$ and $(\tilde Y,\tilde Z,\tilde U, (\tilde K^{\mathbb P})_{\p\in \mathcal P_0},(\tilde M^{\mathbb P})_{\mathbb P\in \mathcal P_0})\addd{}$ be solutions to the 2BSDE \eqref{2bsde:eq} with respective terminal conditions $\xi$ and $\tilde \xi$ and generators $F^{\mathbb P}$ and $\widetilde{F^{\mathbb P}}$.
+Assume that $\xi^b\geq \tilde \xi^b$,\; $\xi^{a}=\tilde{\xi}^{a}$ and $F^{\mathbb P,b}_t(y,z,u-y)\geq \widetilde{F^{\mathbb P,b}_t}(y,z,u-y) $,\; $\mathbb P\text{-a.s.}$ for any $\p\in \mathcal P_0$.
+Then, $Y_t\geq \tilde{Y_t},\; \mathbb P\text{-a.s.},\; \forall \p\in \mathcal P_0.$ \end{theorem}

-\begin{proof} The proof is divided into two main parts: first, we show a comparison theorem for the auxiliary BSDE \eqref{2BSDEb:eq}, then we deduce from Remark \ref{remark:decomp}. \textit{Step 1.
+\begin{proof} The proof is divided into two main parts: first, we show a comparison theorem for the auxiliary BSDE \eqref{2BSDEb:eq}, then we deduce from Remark \ref{remark:decomp}.
+The proof exploits the decomposition of the 2BSDE solution via the auxiliary BSDE, together with the freezing of its value at $\xi^a$ after the default time. \textit{Step 1.
 Comparison auxiliary BSDE. }Following the same argument as the proof of Lemma \ref{lemma:bsde} by considering

 By using the same linearization, we deduce that a comparison theorem holds true for the solutions to the auxiliary BSDE \eqref{BSDE:eq}:

 \textit{Step 2.
 Comparison and decomposition.} From Remark \ref{remark:decomp}, we deduce that